fetchai/jenesis/docs/use-contracts.md

 If we paste the above code into the file script.py inside the project's directory, we can run it with:

 ```
-jenesis alpha run script.py
+jenesis run script.py
 ```

 And you will observe the same output as before.
+You can also specify the profile as an optional argument using `--profile`.

 You can visit [CosmPy](https://docs.fetch.ai/CosmPy/) for more contract interaction examples.